 - 5. Are driverless vehicles safe?

-If you have further questions about driverless vehicle accidents after reading this article, we invite you to contact us at Shouse Law Group.
+If you have further questions about driverless car crashes after reading this article, we invite you to contact us at Shouse Law Group.

-Fault in a car accident involving a driverless vehicle or partially autonomous vehicle depends on a number of factors, including if one or multiple vehicles were violating traffic laws that caused the accident.
+Fault in an auto accident involving a driverless vehicle or partially autonomous vehicle depends on a number of factors, including if one or multiple vehicles were violating traffic laws that caused the accident.
 Fault in a driverless vehicle accident generally involves one of the following:

 - The operator behind the wheel of a partially autonomous vehicle;

-- The driver of the regular car (not the driverless vehicle); or
+- The human driver of the regular car (not the driverless vehicle); or

-- Companies that produced, manufactured, or designed the driverless vehicle.
+- The car manufacturers that produced, or designed the driverless vehicle.

 However, fault in an accident can fall on multiple parties.
 If more than one person or group are responsible for causing an accident, a jury can decide what percentage each party shares in the blame (adding up to 100%).